connxio/docs/docs/integrations/logging.md

 ### Webhook

 Use this option for all logging providers except Archeo.
-Logging is configured under the Logging section on the left hand side of the integration configuration view, as shown below.
-On *Guided mode* logging is configured under the "Logging" section situated inside the "General" tab.

-Click the "Add Logging" button to add a new webhook.
-Events will be duplicated across all configured webhooks, but will respect the individual configuration for each logging instance like "Log Level" or "Custom Description".
-Configure the webhook with the required parameters like so:
+Click "Add Logging" to add a webhook.
+Events are sent to all configured webhooks and respect each instance's settings, such as "Log Level" and "Custom Description".

 <div style={{maxWidth: '400px'}}>
   <ThemedImage